 Open Social has multiple environments for backups to keep your data safe from loss or deletion.
 Platform.sh backups consist of snapshots that are stored on Platform.sh servers and have a retention of 7 days.
 This serves as a backup feature for clients.
 It consists of all the relevant files including application, site-specific, and database.
 Data only backups are stored off-site in an external data-center.
 All backups contain the data needed to restore the site to any given hosting provider.

 Additionally, we have an automated process that creates, stores and encrypts copies of all Open Social platforms.
 This provides additional assurance that no information will be lost and that we are able to restore backups quickly.
 Backups are stored off-site at the AWS S3 EU Frankfurt location.
 Each customer has a separate environment and access to the backups is strictly regulated.

 Customer Data Protection

 Open Social has a user-centered design, in which user privacy and freedom of choice have been at the forefront of our activities.
-We are well aware of the General Data Privacy Regulation (GDPR) that will become operative on the 25th of May, 2018.
-The GDPR is an upcoming EU legislation that serves to enhance the protection of the personal and private data of EU citizens.
-Although Open Social is naturally compliant with most of the GDPR, in the upcoming months we ensure that Open Social has full compliance.
+We are well aware of the General Data Privacy Regulation (GDPR) that became operative on the 25th of May, 2018.
+The GDPR is an EU legislation that serves to enhance the protection of the personal and private data of EU citizens.
+Although Open Social is naturally compliant with most of the GDPR, we are working hard to ensure that Open Social has full compliance.